Haruna Lee: Early life and education

 Lee was born in Hong Kong and grew up in Japan.
 They moved from Japan to the United States when they were eight.
-They did an undergraduate degree at NYU.
+They received an undergraduate degree from the Experimental Theatre Wing at Tisch School of the Arts NYU, and later received their graduate degree from Brooklyn College's MFA Playwriting Program under the mentorship of Mac Wellman and Erin Courtney.